 Capital of the state of Yucatan, Merida is very much the cultural heart and soul of the entire Yucatan Peninsula.

 With its grand colonial architecture, thriving arts scene and significant expat population, Merida is a wonderful city in which to immerse yourself for a few days.

-As with Valladolid, in addition to its own numerous sights and attractions, Merida is also a great base from which to explore surrounding attractions including (the above mentioned) Izamal, the Mayan sites of the Puuc Hills including Uxmal, the famous Convent Route and more great bird-watching at Celestun on the Gulf coast.
+As with Valladolid, in addition to its own numerous sights and attractions, Merida is also a great base from which to explore surrounding attractions including (the above mentioned) Izamal, the Mayan sites of the Puuc Hills including Uxmal, the famous Convent Route, a working hacienda and more great bird-watching at Celestun on the Gulf coast.

 More than any other town or city in the Yucatan Peninsula, Merida also has a very wide range of bars, restaurants, shops and accommodation.

 Located on the Gulf coast, the regional capital of Campeche is famous for its UNESCO World Heritage city centre and street after street of pretty, pastel-coloured buildings.